SySS-Research/netns.sh/readme.md

 When using network namespaces, the first thing to do is create a namespace and set it up appropriately. `netns.sh` automates this process as far as possible.
-Running the following command creates a new namespace with the default name and move the network interface `eth0` into the namespace.
+Running the following command creates a new namespace with the default name and moves the network interface `eth0` into the namespace.
 ```sh
 netns.sh start eth0
 ```